Yash0162004/BackdropAI-/DEPLOYMENT.md

-# Deployment Guide - Backfree
+# Deployment Guide - BackdropAI

-This guide will help you deploy your Backfree background removal application to production.
+This guide will help you deploy your BackdropAI background removal application to production.

 ## Backend Deployment